aurelia-ui-toolkits/kendoui-bridge-docs/developers-tutorials/esnext-aspnetcore-kendo-2017.md

 #### Summary

-This article replaces the original **[esnext-aspnetcore - kendo-2015](./43_es2016-aspnet5.html#esnext-aspnetcore---kendo)** by describing the changes due to .NET Core 2.0 SDK
+This article replaces the original **[esnext-aspnetcore - kendo-2015](./43_es2016-aspnet5.html#esnext-aspnetcore---kendo)** by describing the changes due to .NET Core 2.0 SDK.
+Note that the reference to installing .NET core SDK (as mentioned in the paragraph below has to be changed to point to **[this](https://www.microsoft.com/net/core#windowscmd)** article.

 - Details on building and running this applications are **[here](https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-esnext-aspnetcore/src/skeleton#running-the-app-without-visual-studio)**.
 - Kendo Core and KendoUI bridge installation is defined in **[this section of the Installation document](https://aurelia-ui-toolkits.gitbooks.io/kendo-ui-sdk-installation/content/installation/installing%20kendo/advanced/core/jspm.html).**